 "I don't understand why," Romano continued easily, as if this conversation wasn't as awkward as it really was.
 My brother looked pained and his mouth was tightly shut.
 Apparently, he checked out of this conversation long ago.
 "You were great.
 Really."

 "Thanks," I gritted out.
 Before I could ask after Nick's behavior, fingers suddenly reached out and grasped my chin, forcibly turning my gaze back to Lucian Romano.
 The man's sharp eyes studied me intensely, no longer looking amused.

 I licked my lips, unable to look away from the onyx stare.
-He was intimidating, completely so, but I couldn't find it in myself to be frightened.
-Though, I found my knees had turned weak, but with his hand on my chin, he was literally holding me up.
+He was intimidating, completely so, but I couldn't find it in myself to be daunted.
+Nevertheless, my knees weakened, but with his hand on my chin, he was literally holding me up.